Market Update September 2022

 The Gas Market

 New Zealand does not have an LNG export market so our domestic prices are not directly linked to global prices.
-However, some of our large gas users deal in international markets which are impacted by global gas prices.
-For example, Methanol manufacturing elsewhere in the world may be constrained by lack of gas supply, making the economics of using NZ gas more attractive, effectively pushing up gas demand, and prices in NZ.
+However some of our large gas users deal in international markets which are impacted by global gas prices and they may try to produce more in NZ (increase demand) to take advantage of lower gas prices.

 The Coal Market

 NZ has had an Emissions Trading Scheme (ETS) in place since 2008.
-It has been subsequently reviewed by a number of governments and is now an uncapped scheme closely linked to international schemes.
+It has been subsequently reviewed by a number of governments and is now an “uncapped” price scheme closely linked to international schemes.
+However, there are “upper and lower guard rails” set up to prevent wild swings in carbon prices that act as the minimum and maximum prices.
+Currently, these are set at $70 and $20 respectively.
 Over the last few years, the Carbon Price through the ETS has climbed as shown in the following graph.
 Prices are now over twice what they were just over a year ago.
+In September prices decreased $4.5 to $82.5/t – still well above the $70 upper guard-rail requiring the Government to release additional units in an attempt to dampen prices.

 As the carbon price rises, the cost of coal, gas or other fossil fuels used in process heat applications will naturally also rise.
-Electricity prices are also affected by a rising carbon price.
+Electricity prices are also affected by rising carbon prices.
 Electricity prices are set by the marginal producing unit – in NZ this is currently typically coal or gas or hydro generators, with the latter valuing the cost of its water against the former.
-An increase in carbon price can lead to an increase in electricity prices in the short- to medium-term (as the marginal units set the price).
-A carbon price of $50/t is estimated to add about $25/MWh to electricity prices.
+An increase in carbon prices can lead to an increase in electricity prices in the short to medium term (as the marginal units set the price).
+A carbon price of $75/t is estimated to currently add about $37.5/MWh (or ~3.75c/kWh) to electricity prices.
 In the long term, the impact should reduce as money is invested in more low-cost renewables and there is less reliance on gas and coal-fired generation.

 About this Report